philipzabicki/binance-algotrading/README.md

 ```
 **Parameters:**

-'split' and 'delay' are same as above.
+'split' and 'delay' are same as for by_BinanceVision().

 'interval' and 'statements' are ones from [binance_data](https://github.com/uneasyguy/binance_data#kline_data).
-Instead of 'pair_list' it uses only single ticker.
+Instead of 'pair_list' it handles only single ticker.

 'futures' if false, downloads spot data.

 ## Backtesting enviroments